 Would I recommend Peking Station Hostel

 Absolutely!
 I couldn’t really fault Peking Station Hostel if I’m honest.
-The only slight issue I had was with WiFi but I think that was a case of figuring out my VPN, the helpful girl at reception was persistent in helping me.
+The only slight issue I had was with WiFi but I think that was a case of figuring out my VPN, the helpful girl at reception was persistent in solving it for me.
 I totally enjoyed my stay at Peking Station Hostel and at the super cheap prices, what’s not to like?

-IF YOUY LIKE THE POST, PLEASE PIN IT!
+IF YOU LIKE THE POST, PLEASE PIN IT!

 Disclosure: This post contains affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 It comes at no cost to you.
 Thank you for your support.